gi-no/blog_mean_stack/article2.md

 (Japanese article is available <a href="http://paiza.hatenablog.com/entry/2015/07/09/1時間でTwitter風フルスタック・Webサービスを作る！-_MEANス">here</a>.)

-[In the previous article](http://engineering.paiza.io/entry/2015/07/08/153011), I introduced a MEAN stack, Yeoman-based AngularJS Full-Stack generator, and the way how to install, run, edit, debug and deploy program.
+[In the previous article](http://engineering.paiza.io/entry/2015/07/08/153011), I introduced a MEAN stack, Yeoman-based AngularJS Full-Stack generator, and the way how to install, run, edit, debug and deploy programs.
 MEAN stack is a web development package of MongoDB, Express, AngularJS, NodeJS.
 You can easily build interactive and intuitive full-stack web service by just using one language: JavaScript.

-In this article, we'll build more practical real web service !
+In this article, we'll build a more practical real web service!

-The web service is Twitter-like service where user can post and list messages.
+The web service is Twitter-like service where users can post and list messages.
 We can build full-fledged, nearly production ready web service based by editing some JavaScript or HTML code generated.
-Let's try !
+Let's try!

 [f:id:paiza:20150706130351p:plain]

 [Demo: http://paizatter.herokuapp.com](http://paizatter.herokuapp.com)

-The web service have features like below:
+The web service has features like below:

 * Sign Up, and Login
 * Post, remove, or list messages